-This paper and the described prototype were presented at the HCI International 2016 in The Westin Harbour Castle Hotel, Toronto, Canada.
+The paper and prototype described in this page were presented at the HCI International 2016 in The Westin Harbour Castle Hotel, Toronto, Canada.
 It was originally presented in portuguese at SciTecIN 2015, University of Coimbra, Portugal.

 Living Globe is a WebGL application for tri-dimensional worldwide data visualization.
 It allows the simultaneous representation of multiple indicators as spatial structures (bars and other objects located in a specific latitude-longitude on the globe).
 The mapping of data to the provided visual structures is configurable by the user, introducing an aspect of customization which encourages a more immediate, visual-only interpretation of the data.
 Additionally, the represented data is normalized within an adjustable scale.
 This can be used to filter out extremely high or extremely low samples, uniforming the remaining data and improving its visibility.

 Our prototype was developed with demographic data in mind, like total population, density, population-growth, life expectancy, net migration, crude birth rate, crude death rate and the ratio between the last two.
 However, today it actually allows the visual exploration of the any kind of numerical data structured in JSON by year and by country.
 We provide two example input files: "input.json" (containing demographic data between the years 1960 and 2014) and "input_alt.json" (containing miscellaneous data regarding finance, demography and employment between the years 1960 and 2014).

 While offering inexperienced users a default mapping of these data variables into visual variables, Living Globe allows more advanced users to select the mapping they intend to use.
 This means that users can control over an earlier stage of the visualization reference model (Riccardo Mazza.
 Introduction to information visualization.
 Springer-Verlag London, 1, 2009) making Living Globe a more flexible tool than other similar tools.